rafaeelaudibert/Ecoleta/README.md

 This application was developed through the [Rocketseat](https://rocketseat.com.br/) NLW #01, but with some big changes from the proposed project on the Backend part, using Serverless technologies.

+The application is available [on this location](https://ecoleta.rafaaudibert.dev).
+The information about the deployment can be found below.

 ## Architeture 📐

 Everything is built using [Typescript](https://www.typescriptlang.org/), from the backend, through the Desktop and Mobile application.

-Everything is deployed automatically using [Github Actions](https://github.com/features/actions), when we push to the master branch at [Github](https://github.com).
+The code is deployed automatically using [Github Actions](https://github.com/features/actions), when we push to the master branch at [Github](https://github.com).

 The app is not available on the stores, but can be easily accessed using Expo and running `npm start` on `mobile` folder and following Expo steps.